JurateCepaitiene/python_hangman/README.md

 $ pip install -r requirements.txt
 ```

-## How To Use
+## How To Play

-From here you can run it by typing:
+From here you shall open nerminal and run the game by typing:

 ```bash
 $ python logic.py
 ```

+image.png

 ## Features

 - Allows guesses with letters only
+- Both upper and lower-case letters accepted
-- Traditional hangman figure displayed in terminal, changeing with the player move
+- Traditional hangman figure displayed in terminal, changeing with the player's move
 - Indicates player's missed guesses in seperate line
 - Displayes the secret word if the player lost